Energy contract management software is software for managing long-lived commercial, vendor, land, interconnection, power, and service agreements.

 By 2013, the person who negotiated the agreement has moved to a different company.
 The internal knowledge of why certain clauses were structured the way they were leaves with them.

-By 2018, the utility is acquired by a larger regional operator.
-The PPA transfers as part of the deal.
 The acquiring company’s legal team reviewed it during due diligence, but due diligence reviews material contracts, not every clause in every agreement.

 By 2021, the environmental regulation that shaped the compliance terms in Section 12 has been updated.
 Does the PPA require amendment?
 Somebody needs to check.
 But the person who would know is three jobs removed.